gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "It's Big Blue," Noxy insisted.
 "I just saw him from the wall.
-He's coming back."  *And he only has one person on him,* she wanted to add, but there was no way she could have seen that, not from so far away.
+He's coming back."  *And he only has one person on him,* she wanted to add, but there was no way she could pretend that she'd seen that, not from so far away.

 Half the village crowded onto the platform overlooking the cloud pen to watch Aft bring Big Blue home.
 Rind stood next to Indy, stone-faced, with a silent,